Table of Contents

 Check if the containers are running:

-raft-store folder would have been generated in the home directory.
+config.yaml file generated by Space Cloud in the home directory.

-Space Cloud needs this config file in order to function.
+Space Cloud needs this config file to function.
 The config file is used to load information like the database to be used, its connection string, security rules, etc.

-Space Cloud has it’s own Mission Control (admin UI) to configure all of this in an easy way.
+Space Cloud has it’s own Mission Control (admin UI) to configure all of this quickly.

 localhostwith the address of your Space Cloud if you are not running it locally.